 Collectively, the C3 Strategic Partners, working through a project managed by New Venture Fund, have provided $10 million in grants to fuel learning and market development related to catalytic capital.
 As a first step, the C3 Grantmaking program has supported work to equip the investor community with the knowledge and tools required to deploy greater and more effective investments of catalytic capital.
 This has involved efforts to build and advance knowledge about catalytic capital, as well as to engage and work closely with practitioners.

-Based on research and analysis of market needs, the C3 grantmaking program has funded work in three primary categories:
+Based on research and analysis of market needs, the C3 grantmaking program is funding work in three categories: